The-Web3-Compass/web3-compass-data-repository/examples/example-12/frontend/core-integrations.md

 The solver fee goes to whoever fulfills the swap.
 In this case, 0.1 RUSD.
 Seller receives `winningBid - solverFee` on Base.

 The contract calls `router.requestCrossChainSwap`, creating a swap intent.
-Solvers watching the OnlySwaps network see this and compete to fulfill it.
+Solvers watching the only swaps network see this and compete to fulfill it.

 One solver sends RUSD to the seller on Base, then submits proof to dcipher.
 Once verified, that solver gets reimbursed on Avalanche.

 From the user’s perspective: select chain, click button, sign transaction, seller gets paid on Base a few minutes later.
 No bridge UI.
 No wrapped tokens.
 No twelve-step process.

-That’s OnlySwaps.
+That’s only swaps.

 ### Using onlyswaps-js (When You Need More Control)

-In this marketplace, the contract handles everything OnlySwaps-related.
-But if you’re building something that needs direct OnlySwaps integration (checking swap status, monitoring solver activity, building a cross-chain DEX aggregator), you’d use `onlyswaps-js`.
+In this marketplace, the contract handles everything only swaps-related.
+But if you’re building something that needs direct only swaps integration (checking swap status, monitoring solver activity, building a cross-chain DEX aggregator), you’d use `onlyswaps-js`.

 Install it: